Wastewater Incident Reporting

 CMOM stands for Capacity, Management, Operation and Maintenance for sanitary sewer collection systems.
 The Management, Operation and Maintenance (MOM) Programs Project is a pilot enforcement approach developed by the United States Environmental Protection Agency's (EPAs) Region 4 to bring municipal sewer systems into full compliance with the Clean Water Act by eliminating sanitary sewer overflows (SSOs) from municipal sewer systems.

-In recent years, Florida has experienced numerous tropical storms and hurricanes.
+In the past, Florida has experienced numerous tropical storms and hurricanes.
 Being prepared for emergencies is not only essential to every resident of Florida, but also to wastewater treatment utilities.
 For this reason, FDEP sponsored the creation of the Florida’s Water-Wastewater Agency Response Network (FlaWARN) - a formalized system of "utilities helping utilities" to address mutual aid during emergency situations such as hurricanes.
 FlaWARN has developed an Emergency Response & Preparedness manual to assist water and wastewater utilities in developing appropriate procedures to deal with such events.